Expand my Community achievements bar.

 • How to think of your communications strategy in an iterative way, starting from where you are and maturing as you go

-UPDATE: This session is now available on-demand.
-You can access the recording here and a copy of the slides is attached.
+You can view the recording here and a copy of the slides is attached.
 Here is also a link to the End User Communications Cookbook that we shared in the session.
-Thanks for all who joined us!
+Have questions for our speakers?
+Tag them in a comment below.

 0694X00000ICH5XQAX.png